Back to Course List

 Why Study Film at UEA?

-The School of Film and Television Studies offers an exciting and in-depth exploration of the moving image, giving students access to leading scholars and a thriving graduate community.
+We offer an exciting and in-depth exploration of the moving image, giving students access to leading scholars and a thriving graduate community.

-The School has launched innovative option modules on national cinema, genre, television studies, and film and television production, supported by research staff who are experts in these fields.
+We have launched innovative option modules on national cinema, genre, television studies, and film and television production, supported by research staff who are experts in these fields.
 This range of options allows students to extend or deepen their knowledge of the field, or ‘retrain’ in a new discipline.

-The School’s practical modules cover filming and editing techniques, including the use of a fully functioning television studio, and a custom-built audio suite.
+Our practical modules cover filming and editing techniques, including the use of a fully functioning television studio, and a custom-built audio suite.

-The School graduate community offers a thriving peer group experience, which is augmented by regular symposiums, research seminars and talks from media professionals.
+Our graduate community offers a thriving peer group experience, which is augmented by regular symposiums, research seminars and talks from media professionals.

 Course Content and Structure